poise/poise-hoist/README.md

 that method will be patched to return the policy group label instead.
 This can be disabled by setting `node['poise-hoist']['hoist_chef_environment'] = false`.

+## Data Bag Attributes

+To pull in data from a data bag, set `node['poise-hoist']['data_bag']`, in your Policyfile or in a wrapper cookbook.
+It will look for an item in the specified data bag using the name of the node and then the name of policy group.

+This can be useful in combination with attributes from the Policyfile to provide immediate overrides outside of the "compile and push" cycle of the policy system.

 ## Sponsors

 Development sponsored by [Bloomberg](http://www.bloomberg.com/company/technology/).